phpgears/event-async/README.md

 }
 ```

-Deserialized events should be wrapped in Gears\Event\Async\ReceivedEvent in order to avoid infinite loops should you decide to handle the events on an async bus.
-If you decide to use a non-async bus on the dequeue side you don't need to do this
+Deserialized events should be wrapped in `Gears\Event\Async\ReceivedEvent` in order to avoid infinite loops should you decide to handle the events on an async bus. **If you decide to use a non-async bus on the dequeue side you don't need to do this wrapping**

 ### Discriminator